Crispy Chocolate Peanut Butter Brownie Bars are made with a layer of fudgy brownies, a peanut butter center, and rice Krispies topping.

 This easy Brownie Recipe takes two crowd-pleasing treats and combines them into one.
 Fudgy Peanut Butter Brownies and Rice Krispies Treats come together for an amazing dessert that’s perfect for parties and bake sales.

 If you’re looking for a way to kick your classic Fudgy Brownies up a notch, then this is the recipe for you!
 Chocolate and peanut butter are already the perfect match for a sweet and salty dessert.
-But, this recipe goes beyond the peanut butter layer and adds a crispy chocolate topping!
+This recipe goes beyond the peanut butter layer and adds a crispy chocolate topping!

 Ingredients